International Confederation of Fullbore Rifle Associations: Distances and targets

 Long range is shot between 700 m to 1000 yds (914.4 m).

-World Champions
+World championship results

 The World Long-Range Rifle Team Championships is hosted every four years, where the winning team is awarded the Palma trophy.
-Prior to 2003 and the foundation of ICFRA, the Palma Match did not confer the title World Champions to the winners, but ICFRA has recognised the Individual World Champions since 1992 inclusive.
+Prior to 2003 and the foundation of ICFRA, the Palma match did not confer the title of "world champions" to the winners, but ICFRA has recognised the Individual World Champions since 1992 inclusive.

 Below is list of previous Palma winners: the full lists of World Champions Team and Individual for TR and F-Class is to be found on the ICFRA Website.
 In addition there are World Championship Team Matches for Veterans (60 and over), 21-25 Age Group and Under-21.
 These are multi-range Matches not shot over the Palma course of fire.